Off-Leash dog area

 We’ve heard from the community there is a strong desire for a dedicated off-leash dog area, an open space close to home where dogs can play, exercise, and socialise, while also supporting the health and wellbeing of their owners.

-In response to community interest, Council is seeking feedback on preferred locations for a potential off-leash dog area.
-We want to understand the community’s views and priorities before making any decisions about the future use of space.
+In response to community interest, Council sought feedback on preferred locations for a potential off-leash dog area.
+We wanted to understand the community’s views and priorities before making any decisions about the future use of space.

 Why off-leash dog areas matter